zikula/core/docs/LayoutDesign/Themes/Branding.md

 1. A theme can be better reused for several pages.
 2. A page can centrally provide several themes with the same branding.

-If a site has different themes for spring, summer, autumn and winter, it always uses the same logo, favicon, etc. - and even if it doesn't, it can still map the logic to its own site definition without redundantly adjusting the themes.
+If a site has for example different themes for spring, summer, autumn and winter, it always uses the same logo, favicon, etc. - and even if it doesn't, it can still implement the logic in its own site definition without redundantly adjusting the themes.